femke77/refactored-waffle/README.md

 GraphQL real-time messaging with channels.
 Uses polling to make the messages appear instantly.
+See my other repo called apollo-react-rt-chat to see subscriptions in action.

+## Installation and Usage

 ````
 npm i
 npm run dev
 ``````

+Open two browser windows and watch the chat fly back and forth.